 Discover the impressive architecture and beautiful grounds of Tripunithura Hill Palace.
 Built in 1865, the palace houses the largest archaeological museum in Kerala, though it was originally the administrative office for local royalty.
 Continue to Vembanad Lake, Kerala’s largest lake.
 Paddle a canoe along narrow canals and take a walking tour through rice fields to the delightful village of Chempu.
 (1B, 1D)

 Travel to Alleppey, a golden expanse of land surrounded by rivers, lakes, lagoons, and canals.
 Board a traditional houseboat and spend the day cruising the serene backwaters of Kerala.
 Sunbathe on the deck and enjoy the passing landscapes, spotting birds and floating plants and observing daily life along the water.
-Later, arrive at our homestay in Alleppey.
-Visit a fish market to choose fresh ingredients, then use them to cook some delicious southern Indian dishes.
-After dinner, relax with our local hosts and learn more about the culture of the backwaters.
 (1B, 1L, 1D)